-At September 30, 2020, our backlog included cost reimbursable, time-and-materials and fixed-price contracts.
+At September 30, 2021, our backlog includes cost reimbursable, time-and-materials, and fixed-price contracts.
 Our earnings and margins may vary depending on the relative mix of contract types, the costs incurred in their performance, the achievement of other performance objectives and the stage of performance at which the right to receive fees, particularly under incentive and award fee contracts, is finally determined.